schwartzpub/schwartzpub.github.io/_posts/2022-10-19-AzureDevOpsStoredProcedures.md

 ## Add gMSA to SQL server
 Add the gMSA to your SQL server and grant it the appropriate permissions to perform the workflows needed.

+In our case, we will add the `db_reader` role.

 Add a new user:

 ![Add gMSA to SQL 1](/assets/images/AddgMSAtoSQL_1.png)

-Permission:
+Set Permissions:

 ![Add gMSA to SQL 2](/assets/images/AddgMSAtoSQL_2.png)

 ## Add gMSA permissions to create and alter Stored Procedures and Schema
 Now we need to add the permissions on the database that will allow our gMSA to create and alter stored procedures on the schema.
+The first permission `CREATE PROCEDURE` allows the account to create Stored Procedures, but does not tell the database where the account is allowed to create those objects, so we must also set the `ALTER SCHEMA` permission, which tells the database *where* the account is allowed to make those changes.
 We can do this by running the following query:

 ```sql
 GRANT CREATE PROCEDURE TO [SP\AzureDevOps$];